On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Methodology

 \subsection{Hybrid Quantum Neural Network Classifier}

-The proposed QCNN classifier is based on recent hybrid QML models and it consists of the combination of classical ML and quantum layers~\cite{schuld2014quest, verdon2019universal}.
-This kind of architecture is commonly used in current computer vision applications, where quantum layers are involved~\cite{liang2021hybrid, Mari2020transferlearning}.
+Differently from fully Quantum AI models, the proposed QCNN classifier is based on recent hybrid QML models and it consists of the combination of classical ML and quantum layers~\cite{verdon2019universal, schuld2014quest}.
+This kind of paradigm~\cite{liang2021hybrid, Mari2020transferlearning}, mostly used in the computer vision domain, in this paper has been transferred and adapted to the Remote Sensing domain.
+Moreover, it is worth highlighting that the hybrid solutions are the preferred ones in the current stage of QML, mostly due to technology bottlenecks and limitations~\cite{zaidenberg2021advantages_2, otgonbaatar2021classification}.

 The Fig.~\ref{fig:model} shows the QCNN structure, where the classical part consists of a CNN derived from the LeNet-5~\cite{lecun2015lenet}, in which both the number of convolutional layers and the input dimension were changed to fit the input image size.
-Moreover, with respect to the original LeNet-5 design, the proposed model contains only two fully connected layers, stacked at beginning and at the end of the quantum layer.
-These two layers are used for adapting the input size, needed by the quantum layer, and the output size to fit the number of classes.
-The purpose of the classical neural layers is to ensure \emph{data embedding} from the image space to the quantum capacity.
+Moreover, with respect to the original LeNet-5 design, the proposed model contains only two fully connected layers, stacked before and after the quantum layer.
+These two layers are used respectively for adapting the input size, needed by the quantum layer, and the quantum layer output size to match the number of classes imposed by the chosen dataset.
+In other words, the purpose of these two classical neural layers is to ensure \emph{data embedding} from the image space to the quantum capacity and to make possible the coexistence of classical and quantum layers in the hybrid structure.

-Regarding the quantum part, the quantum layer (blue box labeled as Quantum Circuit in Fig.~\ref{fig:model}) aims to benefit of the propoerties of probabilistic quantum computing.
+Regarding the quantum part, the quantum layer (blue box labeled as Quantum Circuit in Fig.~\ref{fig:model}) aims to benefit of the properties of probabilistic quantum computing.
 This quantum layer is implemented with one the circuits described in Sec.~\ref{sec:methodology}.
 In the course of this study, several quantum circuits were tested and analyzed to investigate their potential.

 For comparisons purposes, two versions of the classical counterpart of the proposed QCNN classifier have been implemented and tested.
 For the classical CNN classifier 1, the quantum circuit has been replaced with a fully connected layer of 16 nodes, based on the quantum circuit output size.
 For the classical CNN classifier 2, the quantum circuit has been replaced with a multi-layer perceptron with fully-connected layers of 256, 64, 32, 10 nodes.